-Students enrolled in the Honors Program can pursue a variety of study abroad options, ranging from an exclusive Honors student only summer program at Oxford University, to short term and long term programs open to all Marymount students.
+Students enrolled in the Honors Program can pursue a variety of study abroad options, ranging from an exclusive Honors summer program at Oxford University, to short and long term programs open to all Marymount students.
 Read about some of the opportunities, and students' experiences, below.

 Oxford Study Abroad Program